MileHacker Logo

 Historical & Cultural Stops

-St. Augustine, to the north, offers colonial history and charm.
+St. Augustine, to the north, offers the history of colonization and charm.

 • Castillo de San Marcos: historic fort.